 Quick Summary

-- Pre-workouts can cause stomach problems as it contains certain ingredients like magnesium, caffeine, sodium bicarbonate, and caffeine.
+- Pre-workouts can cause stomach problems as they contain certain ingredients like magnesium, caffeine, sodium bicarbonate, and caffeine.

 - Diarrhea, bloating, and stomach upset are some of the stomach problems you risk suffering.